-I started this chapter with a quote that I wholeheartedly agree with.
+I started this article with a quote that I wholeheartedly agree with.
 A well put together business plan is at the centre of every successful business.
 It’s also an essential factor in successfully obtaining acquisition finance.
 I have had this conversation with many clients over the years.
 If they cannot show how they are going to be a success, why should the bank have faith in them?

 The fact is that a business plan helps anyone who is starting or buying a dental practice to clearly see their current position and the way ahead.
 It also means that financial professionals can see the reliability and promise of a dental business, before they make a lending decision.

 What to include in a dental practice business plan

 A well-written business plan needs to be comprehensive and succinct.
 It should cover all aspects of the business, without going into minute detail.
 Items to be covered include:

 Make sure that aims are well-considered and transparent.
 It’s also important to make sure that these aims reflect the personal CV of the practice owner.

 The services that are available at the practice.